jprochazk/uecs/README.md

 ### Benchmark

-Inspired by [ecs_benchmark](https://github.com/abeimler/ecs_benchmark), which benchmarks C++ libraries.
+Inspired by [ecs_benchmark](https://github.com/abeimler/ecs_benchmark), which is a performance comparison of many C++ ECS libraries.

 The benchmark is available [here](https://jsbench.me/1hkl8hiyqh/1).
 It attempts to update the state of 100k entities.

 The update includes doing things like allocating strings, generating random numbers, branching (if statements), and more.
-It attemps to reflect a *real world* scenario, but it's incredibly difficult to do so.
+It attemps to reflect a *real world* scenario.

 The op/s number is the same as the FPS counter in games.
 The example is a bit contrived, because you would probably have a hard time finding a scenario where you'd need to put 100k entities into your game.
 Nevertheless, this library can probably handle it.